Paradoxdruid/mamba-how-to/README.md

 ### Environment Version History

-One welcome feature of **Mamba** is that, like **Git**, it stores version history for an environment, and it is possible to roll-back to prior versions.
+One welcome feature of **conda** is that, like **git**, it stores version history for an environment, and it is possible to roll-back to prior versions.

 `mamba list --revisions` and `mamba install --revision=REVNUM` can be used to restore prior states of the environment.